A Predictive Chance Constraint Rebalancing Approach to Mobility-on-Demand Services: Model predictive control of AMoD with probabilistic guarantees

 Based on prior knowledge and a training data set the aim of GPR is to find the underlying multivariate distribution.
 Prior knowledge can be incorporated into the fitting process; for example periodicity or smoothness properties of $f(t)$.
 In GPR the underlying multivariate distribution is assumed to be a multivariate normal distribution.
 Hence the estimated output follows a normal distribution, $\lambda_1,...,\lambda_n \sim \mathcal{N}(\mu(\mathbf{t})_{i,..,n},\mathbf{\Sigma})$, where $\mathbf{\Sigma_{i,j}}= $ Cov$(\lambda_i,\lambda_j)=k(t_i,t_j)$ is the covariance function, also called kernel, and $\mu(\mathbf{t})$ is the mean function.
 Thus, the Gaussian process is completely defined by its mean and covariance functions according to

-An important aspect of kernels is that it is only dependent on the inputs.
-The covariance function can be any function that generates a positive semi-definite covariance matrix \cite{bookGP}.
+An important aspect of kernels is that they are only dependent on the inputs.
+The covariance function can be any function that generates a positive semi-definite covariance matrix \citep{bookGP}.
 When selecting different kernels, prior knowledge of the data is used.
 If we assume a smooth function the radial basis function kernel (RBF) can be used

 where $l$ is the lengthscale hyperparameter.
 If the data is periodic a periodic kernel is proposed